neerajsingh0101/blog/_posts/2010-11-23-mime-type-resolution-in-rails.md

 Rails goes through each format declared in respond_to and tries to see if browser can handle that format.
 In this case format.html is declared first so rails tries to find a match for _text/html_ and in this case safari can handle _text/html_ and _text/html_ response is sent.

 But you will say this is not the order in which browser requested documents to be sent.
 Yes I know.
-But if I obey browser then I will send xml and that is not what user wants to see.
+But if rails obeys browser then it will send xml and that is not what user wants to see even though that is what browser requested.

 Also note that if you request a url in rails with .format option like _http://localhost:3000/users.xml_ then HTTP_ACCEPT is totally ignored.
-It is strongly recommended to use _.format_ option because that is guaranteed to work.
+It is strongly recommended to use _.format_ option because this is guaranteed to work.

 Now let's add twist to this use case by not declaring respond_to block.
 Now my controller looks like